-- Escapist Character: Just like Duke's inspiration James Bond, Duke is a consummate assassin and Badass who is very, very successful with the ladies.
+- Escapist Character: Just like Duke's inspiration James Bond, Duke is a consummate assassin who is very, very successful with the ladies.

 - Memetic Mutation: Duke's face has gone memetic much like the Yaranaika face among Japanese artists, and gets slapped on just about any character's face as a source of quick comedy due to its out-of-place 'coolness'.

 - Moral Event Horizon:

 - In the first anime movie The Professional, Corrupt Corporate Executive Leonard Dawson, seeking revenge for the assassination of his son Robert, crosses the horizon when he becomes desperate enough to concede to a Psycho for Hire's demand to be allowed to rape Robert's wife.
 And things get worse from there.

 - In the series, Togo passes a potential MEH of his own when he sleeps with and later kills an innocent who makes the mistake of following him to a job.
 This is played around due to Togo's Pragmatic Villainy: He won't betray a client even under torture and one of the few times he failed ("Telepath") he tried to return the money (he later made good on it).
 However, he doesn't care who his client is, who his target is, or the reasons behind the hit.
 As long as he's paid and not double-crossed, eh, anything goes.

 - Narm: Some of the dialogue in the movies can invoke this, such as Rita's come on line to Duke:I don't want your money.
 I just want you to pull my trigger lovingly and softly.

 - Most of the voice acting in the 2008 series, while not great, usually served its purpose well enough and was an overall adequate experience.
 Some of the voices, however, were decidedly off the mark.
 Case in point, a group of Italian gangsters in one of the earlier episodes.